datacraftp/dental_scraper/README.md

 # dental_scraper
-Sure, here's some documentation for the code you provided:

 Overview
 This Python script is a web scraper that fetches data from an API and then saves the data to a SQLite database and a CSV file.
 The script takes a city name as input, fetches dental office data for that city from the Delta Dental API, and saves the data to a SQLite database and a CSV file.